ozansz/gls/README.md

 * [How to Contribute](#how-to-contribute)

 ##  Installation

+### From Source Code

-Installing `gls` on your machine is pretty simple: just clone the repo and install `cmd/gls.go`:
+Installing `gls` on your machine with the source code is pretty simple: just clone the repo and install `cmd/gls.go`:

 ```bash
 $ git clone https://github.com/ozansz/gls